What is the Entourage Effect in Cannabis? Making Delta 8 THC Even Better

 The concept of plant synergy has been around for a long time.
 For example, herbalists and traditional healers have been combining various herbs for centuries to enhance their strength.

 However, the term “entourage effect” regarding cannabis was first highlighted in a paper published in the European Journal of Pharmacology in 1998.
-Researchers Raphael Mechoulam and Shimon Ben-Shabat discovered a series of metabolites in the human body that appeared to affect the endocannabinoid called 2-AG.
+Researchers Raphael Mechoulam and Shimon Ben-Shabat discovered a series of metabolites in the human body that appeared to affect the body’s natural cannabinoid receptor called 2-AG.

 A year later, the same group published another paper that highlighted a similar effect in cannabis extracts.
 They discovered that extracts that contained multiple ingredients were far greater than extracts consisting of single, isolated ingredients.